doc4d/docs/docs/Project/components.md

 ### Automatic dependency resolution

-When you add or update a component (whether [local](#local-components) or [from GitHub](#components-stored-on-github)), 4D automatically resolves and installs all dependencies required by that component.
+When you add or update a component (whether [local](#local-components) or [from a Git hosting platform](#components-stored-on-git-hosting-platforms)), 4D automatically resolves and installs all dependencies required by that component.
 This includes:

 - **Primary dependencies**: Components you explicitly declare in your `dependencies.json` file
 - **Secondary dependencies**: Components required by primary dependencies or other secondary dependencies, which are automatically resolved and installed

 The Dependency manager reads each component's own `dependencies.json` file and recursively installs all required dependencies, respecting version specifications whenever possible.
 This eliminates the need to manually identify and add nested dependencies one by one.

-- **Conflict resolution**: When multiple dependencies require [different versions](#defining-a-github-dependency-version-range) of the same component, the Dependency manager automatically attempts to resolve conflicts by finding a version that satisfies all overlapping version ranges.
+- **Conflict resolution**: When multiple dependencies require [different versions](#defining-a-dependency-version-range) of the same component, the Dependency manager automatically attempts to resolve conflicts by finding a version that satisfies all overlapping version ranges.
 If a primary dependency conflicts with secondary dependencies, the primary dependency takes precedence.

 :::note